Policy Number: 112

 University holidays may or may not fall on a "religious holy day," which is defined as a day observed by a religion whose places of worship are exempt from state property taxation.
 Employees and students of the university who wish to observe religious holy days that are not part of the university holiday schedule must follow the procedures outlined below.

-No employee or student will be discriminated against or penalized for being absent from work or school to observe a religious holy day that is not an official university holiday, providing he or she gives proper notice of the absence.
+No employee or student will be discriminated against or penalized for being absent from work or school to observe a religious holy day that is not an official university holiday, provided that he or she gives proper notice of the absence.

-Faculty members who wish to observe a religious holy day may do so by requesting paid leave in advance (refer to HOOP Policy 28 Vacation), by working one "public business" holiday (refer to HOOP Policy 27 Holidays) for each religious holy day to be taken, or by combining both methods.
+Employees who wish to observe a religious holy day may do so by requesting accrued applicable paid leave in advance (refer to HOOP Policy 28 Vacation), by working one "public business" holiday (refer to HOOP Policy 27 Holidays) for each religious holy day to be taken, or by combining both methods.
+Alternatively, employees may request unpaid leave (refer to HOOP 31 Unpaid Leave Eligibility).

 Students who wish to observe a religious holy day that interferes with classes, examinations or completion of assignments, must inform the instructor of each class to be missed and/or of the planned absence(s) not later than the fifteenth day of the semester.
-The notification must be in writing and may either be delivered by the student personally to each instructor, with receipt of the notification acknowledged and dated by each instructor, or mailed by certified mail, return receipt requested, to each instructor.
+The notification must be in writing and must be delivered by the student personally to each instructor, with receipt of the notification acknowledged and dated by each instructor.
 The instructor must respond to the student within a reasonable period of time.
 Pursuant to Texas law, a request to observe a religious holy day may be denied if the student’s absence will interfere with clinical care.

 A student who follows these procedures and is excused from class for a religious holy day may not be penalized, but the instructor may appropriately respond if the student fails to satisfactorily complete a missed assignment or examination within a reasonable time after the absence.